-Shopping in December, when physical stores are jam-packed and online stores update at lightning speed, is only for the boldest and bravest.
-Here are some shopping secrets they don’t want you to know, but we’re going to tell you.
+Holiday shopping in December, when physical stores are jam-packed and online prices update at lightning speed, is only for the boldest and bravest.
+Here are some shopping secrets retailers don’t want you to know, but we’re going to tell you.
 Because knowledge is power!

-1. Take advantage of desperate retailers close to Christmas.
+1. Desperate retailers will drop prices close to Christmas.

 Here’s how it works:

 - Price Protection scans your inbox to find recent purchases (from the past 30 days) based on shipping and order confirmations sent to your email.